 - Bikers: Look over your shoulder for approaching traffic and pass people walking or biking on the left.
 Use your voice or a bell to let people know you are coming and avoid surprising people.
 If the person you are passing does not appear to hear your voice or bell, slow down and pass with caution.

 - Yield to the elderly, people with disabilities, or people with kids, dogs, or cargo.

 Please also check your local transit agency’s website or call them for updates.

-- Avoid close contact.
-Practice 6 feet social distancing between other riders and transit driver, if possible.
+- Avoid close contact with other riders and transit driver if possible.